UniversalDependencies/docs/_u-dep/case.md

 shortdef: 'case marking'
 ---

-## case: case marking
+## {{ page.title }}: {{ page.shortdef }}

-The *case* relation is used for any case-marking element (including prepositions, postpositions, and clitic case markers).
+The `case` relation is used for any case-marking element (including prepositions, postpositions, and clitic case markers).
 Case-marking elements are treated as dependents of the noun or clause they attach to or introduce.
-Thus, contrary to SD, USD abandons treating a preposition as a mediator between a modified word and its object.
-The *case* relation aims at providing a uniform analysis of prepositions and case in morphologically rich languages.
+Thus, contrary to SD, UD abandons treating a preposition as a mediator between a modified word and its object.
+The `case` relation aims at providing a uniform analysis of prepositions and case in morphologically rich languages.

 ~~~ sdparse
 the Chair 's office